 - Funding for research into recurring conditions that cause long term hospital stays for infants and funding for specialized training for nursing care of long term infant patients.

 - Purchase of special equipment needed for long term NICU patients and families.

 The Jackson L. Graves Foundation is also helping to fund a longer term project at the Arkansas Children's Hospital.
 This project is for the dedication of space and staffing for a "Transitional Care Unit", or at least an area of private patient rooms, for long-term, critically ill infants in the neonatal intensive care unit at the hospital.
 The Foundation has made great strides towards fulfilling this long term goal with the funding of the Jackson L. Graves private care room and the Jackson L. Graves Sibling Playroom, both in the wing of the NICU that was completed in 2012.
-The Foundation pledged $125,000 to the construction of these rooms.
+The Foundation fulfilled a pledge of $125,000 for the construction of these rooms.
 Specifically, the plan was to create an updated model of care to provide individualized, family-centered care.

 The Jackson L. Graves Foundation has worked with Washington Regional Medical Center in Fayetteville to fund the completion of their milk lab with the addition of two waterless milk warmers as well as recliners to aid parents in Kangaroo Care.